Blister Packaging is Best for Solid Medication Dispensing and Adherence

 With up to 20% of hospital admissions due to medication non-adherence, blister packaging helps seniors stay on track and at home longer.

 Most blister packages are supplied at low cost to the pharmacy, along with a filling kit to simplify the work the pharmacist must do to organize all the medications in the package.
+These kits help pharmacists and their technicians to manually fill a complete blister package.
 While these kits are convenient, two new assistive devices are available to further reduce the labor time and cost, as well as the validation that must be performed to certify correct dispensing.

 Recently McKesson has developed a new product, BlistAssist.
 This product guides the pharmacist or technician though the manual process of filling a blister package by lighting up the blisters that need filling, once a medication has been selected and scanned.
 Images are captured and recorded and the pharmacist can validate complete blister packages on a remote tablet.
 The pharmacy not only reduces dosing errors, but also reduces labor cost by increasing productivity.